Loading content

 • To bring into being a “network of networks”, to enable better dialogue and knowledge sharing about what works to combat modern slavery.

 Much world class research on modern slavery is already done in the UK, including by partners in the Modern Slavery PEC.
 There are also many admirable initiatives around the world.
 But there is still much work being duplicated, and insufficient sharing of experience and insight.
-The Modern Slavery PEC will facilitate the collaboration required to achieve a step change in the policy-relevant research that is being done to inform legal and policy responses to modern slavery, by bringing researchers together with key stakeholders, including victims and survivors.
-It will also stimulate innovative responses, helping to make the most of technological developments and the innovative energy of the private sector.
+The Modern Slavery PEC facilitates the collaboration required to achieve a step change in the policy-relevant research that is being done to inform legal and policy responses to modern slavery, by bringing researchers together with key stakeholders, including people with lived experience.

 Broadly speaking, the impact aimed for is: